Booshrat/Booshrat/README.md

 <img align="right" width="350px" alt="Coding" style="margin-left:100px;" src="https://thumbs.gfycat.com/CalmKeyEidolonhelvum-max-1mb.gif" />

 Hi there and welcome to my GitHub profile!
-I'm a full-stack developer with a passion for building technology standard, scalable, and user-friendly web applications.
+I'm a web developer with a passion for building technology standard, scalable, and user-friendly web applications.
 I specialize in both front-end and back-end development, and have experience working with a variety of programming languages, frameworks, and technologies.

 In my projects, I focus on creating clean and well-organized code that is easy to maintain and scale.
 I am committed to following best practices and keeping up with the latest industry trends to ensure that my work is of the highest quality.